 A: Every therapy session is made unique by keeping the overall client goals in mind.
 It is typical for therapists to discuss client’s primary issues and concerns in life during therapy sessions.
 At the beginning of therapy the first few sessions is to gather a history of the problem, assessing for depression as well as looking into the whole picture.
 The client will be very active in the treatment plan.

 Q: How much does therapy cost?

-A: Therapy for families offers affordable and competitive rates in The Woodlands and surrounding area.
-Currently, the charge is $135.00 for a 50- minute session, the first session is slightly more, $150.00.
+A: Therapy for families offers competitive rates in The Woodlands, Clearlake, Katy, Cypress-Spring, and Midland location.
+Currently, the charge for most of the providers is $150 for a 50- minute session, the first session is slightly more, $175.00.
+All prices vary based on locations outside of Texas.
 Therapy for families accepts church payments.
 Unfortunately, insurance is not being accepted; however, you can bill your own insurance as out of network.
 Payment is made in cash, by checks, HSA, credit cards.